Maroussiabelle/Maroussiabelle/README.md

 # Hi there!
-## My name is Marija and  I am eager to start a career in IT
+## My name is Marija and I am a junior test automation engineer with knowledge of JavaScript and WebdriverIO.

+I am currently finishing a 3-month long mentored JavaScript TestAutomation internship at EPAM systems

 Open to exploring opportunities in QA, Development, DevOps, or Data Analysis with a commitment to continuous learning.

-Here I want to share some portfolio items gained during some of my studies and pet-projects.

-I am currently immersed in self-study improving my programming skills in Java and JavaScript by solving tasks on HackerRank, Leetcode etc.

-# Eager to Gain Practical Experience:
+# Eager to Gain More Practical Experience:
-I've built a solid theoretical foundation and am now eager to apply my skills practically in Software Testing, Java, SQL.
+I've built a solid theoretical foundation and am now eager to apply my skills practically in Software Testing, JavaScript, SQL.

-My goal is not just to learn but to contribute to real-world projects.
+Here I will share some portfolio items gained during some of my studies and pet-projects.

 ## A Few Quick Facts

 - 💼 Check out my [resume](https://drive.google.com/file/d/1DK9HUa9Fk6TNswzXqOL5mf3o21JzwNiW/view?usp=drive_link)
-- 🤓 Right now I am participating at EPAM bootcamp "Automated Testing Basics in JavaScript" and finishing online course on Functional Software Testing and Jira at stepik.org
+- 🤓 Finished a bootcamp "Automated Testing Basics in JavaScript" by EPAM systems
+- 🤓 Completing online course on Functional Software Testing at stepik.org
 - 🤓 I'm flexible and open to adapting to new tools and technologies
 - 🤓 Thoroughly studied fundamentals of theory of testing described in the ISTQB Certified Tester Foundation Level syllabus
 - 🤓 I understand SCRUM practices and am familiar with tools like JIRA and Trello kanban boards
 - 🤓 Basic knowledge of HTML and CSS
+- 🤓 Experience with WebdriverIO, Mocha, Chai, SuperTest, Postman, Cucumber, Jenkins, GitlabCI, Jira

    Gained following certificates:
   - [Immersion in JavaScript (for beginners)](https://drive.google.com/file/d/103fiZvukrA6wWUv2rK_X5xG4Gz_1Iza0/view?usp=drive_link)